agrc/gis.utah.gov/discover/resources/index.md

   email: rkelson@utah.gov
 published: true
 date: 2015-02-09 08:00:09 -0700
-title: Discover Server Information
+title: Discover Server Resources and Information
 categories: []
 ---

 ### Discover Server
-{: .text-left}
+{: .text-left .productImage-Thumb}

 AGRC’s cloud-based server Discover provides imagery and base maps services in Open Geospatial Consortium (OGC) standard Web Map Tile Service (WMTS) and Web Map Service (WMS) in the Web Mercator WGS84 projection (wkid: 3857).

 One featured offering from Discover is statewide 6 inch imagery collected and licensed by Google.
-Due to this licensed content, access to the Google imagery is only for **Utah’s cities, counties, special districts, state agencies, K12/Higher education, and tribes and contractors and formal partners of the immediate licensees.** To obtain access to the Discover server you need to fill out and understand the **[Organizational Usage Agreement](https://docs.google.com/a/utah.gov/forms/d/e/1FAIpQLScL5uUQIvw7op_ZcF4bijxcoOMGhNF0MXwJNGqSXS6IbjbKhA/viewform)** available from the **[Google Imagery License]({{"/data/google-imagery-license/" | prepend: site.baseurl }})** page.
+Due to this licensed content, access to the Google imagery is only for **Utah’s cities, counties, special districts, state agencies, K12/Higher education, and tribes and contractors and formal partners of the immediate licensees.** To obtain access to the Discover server you need to fill out and understand the **[Organizational Usage Agreement](https://docs.google.com/a/utah.gov/forms/d/e/1FAIpQLScL5uUQIvw7op_ZcF4bijxcoOMGhNF0MXwJNGqSXS6IbjbKhA/viewform)** available from the **[Google Imagery License]({{"/discover/license/" | prepend: site.baseurl }})** page.
 Once the Organizational Usage Agreement is completed, you will receive information about the services and URL links to access the Discover server.
 The URLs to access the server will contain a quad-word (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) unique to each user or organization.

 If you are not covered by the license agreement for the Google imagery service you will need to fill out the **[Discover Server Access](https://docs.google.com/a/utah.gov/forms/d/e/1FAIpQLScvASb37-R9WeFHNUsbIYEcVzQ_ceT__G4PZUaCx_xZxTuEpA/viewform)** form.
 Once the form has been completed, you will receive information about the services and URL links to access the Discover server.
 The URLs to access the server will contain a quad-word (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) unique to each user or organization.